 - nonstarchy vegetables, including greens, broccoli, asparagus, and cauliflower

 - nuts and seeds

 - unsweetened coconut

 Finally, it’s important to make sure you drink enough water.

 The keto diet may initially cause constipation as your body gets used to digesting fewer carbs and more fat.
 But as your GI tract adjusts to this way of eating, you may find that it becomes less of an issue.

-If your constipation doesn’t get better, despite home remedies and treatments, it may be time to see your doctor.
+If your constipation does not get better despite home remedies and treatments, it may be time to contact a doctor.
 They may recommend prescription medications or some dietary changes to help get your GI tract back in working order.